F1rrel/RenewedVillageGrowth/readme.txt

 5. Credits

 Author: Firrel

 Thanks to:
 - keoz for the Renewed City Growth GS
 - Sylf for the City Growth Limiter GS

+Contributors:
+- rmnvgr
+- pr0saic
+- audunmaroey
+- SuperCirno
+- qamil95
+- 2TallTyler

+6. FAQ

+Q: Where do I have to deliver the required cargo?
+A: Some of the cargo types are accepted by the towns, so they can be directly delivered there.
+Other cargo types need to be delivered to a industry which accepts it.
+The station accepting the cargo needs to be near the town.
+The best indicator is that if the name of the station is same as the town, the cargo will be counted towards that town.

+Q: What to do when no industry accepts that cargo near the town?
+A: If no industry accepts the cargo, the industry has to be funded near the town.
+The best way to place the industry is to firstly place down a few stations and if the stations have the same name as the town, the industry placed there will be near enough the town.